The Historic Plaque Program

 We presented plaques to recipients at our Jan 2023 winter gathering.

-In the fall of 2013 the Belmont Historical Society established a Historic House Plaque Program to raise the awareness and appreciation of historic structures in the town.
+The Belmont Historical Society established a Historic House Plaque Program in 2013 to raise the awareness and appreciation of historic structures in the town.
 Living in and maintaining a historic house provides an important link to the past, and this program was designed to encourage property owners to share information about the unique architectural features of their property with the community.
 The fundamental objective is to preserve and celebrate the rich heritage found throughout Belmont.
 Belmont’s “Town of Homes” distinction is supported by the diversity of architectural styles that make up the mainly residential landscape.
-Within its borders Belmont still boasts three properties which date from the 1600’s, a half dozen or so built in the 1700’s and even more which were built around the time of the town’s incorporation in 1859 through to the mid-1900’s.
-All over town one can find notable examples of almost every architectural style including houses of the Federal period 1780-1830, Greek and Gothic revival 1830-1870, Second Empire 1855-1875, Bungalow and Craftsman 1910-1920, and even several of the modern International style 1940-1960.
+Belmont still boasts three properties which date from the 1600’s, a half dozen or so built in the 1700’s and even more which were built around the time of the town’s incorporation in 1859 through to the mid-1900’s.
+All over town one can find notable examples of almost every architectural style including the Federal period 1780-1830, Greek and Gothic revival 1830-1870, Second Empire 1855-1875, Bungalow and Craftsman 1910-1920, and even several of the modern International style 1940-1960.

 (1) The property must be at least 50 years old.